st4lk/django-rest-social-auth/README.md

         python manage.py runserver

-Example project already contains facebook app id and secret.
+Example project already contains facebook and google app id and secret.
-This app is configured to work only with restsocialexample.com domain.
+These apps are configured to work only with restsocialexample.com domain.
 So, to play with it, define in you [hosts](http://en.wikipedia.org/wiki/Hosts_\(file\)) file this domain as localhost:

     127.0.0.1       restsocialexample.com